Milliman-PRM/Milliman-Access-Portal/Notes/System Architecture.md

 |User verification & validation|Holding area for pending content publications.
 End users with appropriate rights must verify the content before it is published into production.|QlikView Publishers, MAP|
 |Live content|Holds content currently being served by MAP.|MAP, QlikView Servers|

+### File Integrity

+All uploaded files must be verified to detect possible data corruption or tampering.
+The primary mechanism for this will be content checksum values, which will be generated and verified at every use.

+This applies both to uploaded content files and uploaded user guides.

+* When a user uploads content to be published, a checksum is generated client-side and verified server-side.
+If the checksums don't match, the content is not published and the user is notified that an error has occurred.
+   * This checksum is stored in the database and used to validate the master content file in future steps.
+*  When the reduction service processes master content files, the checksum is validated before performing reduction tasks.
+* When the reduction server generates reduced content files, a checksum is generated and stored for each output file.
+* When users promote/approve content for publication, the checksum is validated again.
+* The checksum is validated again before content is presented to the end user.

+If at any point a checksum does not match the expected value, the task being performed should be canceled.

+This verification increases our confidence in the quality of the content being served and reduces the risk of exploitation for multiple possible ePHI leakage vectors.

 ## Change Management

 In any high-availability environment, it is critical to have a change management plan in place.
 This plan outlines proper procedures for deploying, updating, or replacing components, whether hardware or software.